East Sussex mental health directory

 For callers whose first language is not English, a telephone interpreter can be arranged for other community languages, by phoning the helpline and letting them know the language needed.

 By texting the word SUSSEX to 85258, you can access a free, confidential, 24/7 service and have a text conversation with a trained volunteer.
-The volunteers offer real-time support if you are anxious, stressed, depressed, suicidal or overwhelmed.
+The volunteers offer real-time support if you are anxious, stressed, depressed, suicidal or overwhelmed, and can signpost to local services.
 You may prefer this to speaking on the phone.

 For urgent mental health support